MollieBianchi/MollieBianchi.github.io/index.md

   <tbody>
     <tr>
       <td>
-       <a href="">Download Project Report</a> &nbsp;  <a href="https://youtu.be/qMyTl605iYE"> View Video </a>
       Localization is a key aspect of any self-driving vehicle but relying solely on GPS can result in offsets from a given semantic map.
 Visual localization is a cost effective solution that works by registering live images with images stored in a map.
 This work presents a method for finding the 3DoF relative pose change between real images captured at Mcity and simulated geo-referenced images from an Mcity simulation, and is intended for use in a visual localization pipeline.
-It also investigates the use of synthetic data during training to increase performance.
+It also investigates the use of synthetic data during training to increase performance. <br>
+        <a href="">Project Report</a> &nbsp;  <a href="https://youtu.be/qMyTl605iYE"> View Video </a>
       </td>
       <td>
         <div>